uvarc/rc-website/content/post/2024-may-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

-### New nodes
+### Hardware and partition changes

-1. **"Afton":** We are pleased to announce the addition of 300 nodes, 96 cores each, based on the AMD EPYC 9454 architecture.
+1. **afton:** We are pleased to announce the addition of 300 nodes, 96 cores each, based on the AMD EPYC 9454 architecture.
 For the time being, these new nodes are placed into their own partition `afton`, in which each user can request up to 6000 cores in aggregate.
 There is some chance that 100 nodes will be available initially, in which case the core limit will be adjusted to 2000.
 (The full release is scheduled for July, where the nodes will be integrated into the existing partitions.
 More information to follow.)
+1. **interactive:** The `dev` and `instructional` partitions will be combined into `interactive`, which will have a maximum time limit of 12 hours and a maximum core limit of 24.
+The SU charge rate will be 1.
-1. **GPU:** Four NVIDIA A40 (48 GB) nodes, 8 GPUs each, will be added to the `gpu` partition.
+1. **gpu:** Four NVIDIA A40 (48 GB) nodes, 8 GPUs each, will be added to the `gpu` partition.

 Please report any issues with the new hardware by [contacting us](https://www.rc.virginia.edu/form/support-request/).